 That other set of facts is the plethora of sightings and first-hand accounts that tell us Bigfoot is out there.
 All kinds of people spot Bigfoot all around the country.
 Even President Teddy Roosevelt had a Bigfoot story.

 Based on eye-witness accounts, Bigfoot appears to be a real, flesh-and-blood creature, and its habitat apparently stretches to most corners of our continent.
 People see it, take pictures of it, and record it on video.
 Tracks are found, and even occasional hair samples and scat.

 There is something weird in the woods, and according to witnesses and the evidence they collect, it is very real.

 So how do the believers answer the skeptics when it comes to the issue of bones, bodies, and fossils?
 Or, does the lack of bones and fossils equate to an outright slam-dunk debunking of the Bigfoot phenomenon?

 Whether you believe in Bigfoot or not, consider the following food for thought.

 Why Hasn't Anyone Found a Dead Bigfoot?

-For comparison, in the lower 48 states there are less than 2,000 Grizzly Bears.
+For comparison, in the lower 48 states, there are less than 1,500 Grizzly Bears, and about 31,000 in Alaska.
 We can assume there are fewer Bigfoot than Grizzly Bears.
-Still, the Bigfoot Field Researchers Organization estimates there may be between 2,000 and 6,000 Bigfoot in all of North America, but emphasizes that the usual methods of estimating an animal’s population do not apply very well here.
+In fact, the Bigfoot Field Researchers Organization estimates there may be between 2,000 and 6,000 Bigfoot in all of North America, but emphasizes that the usual methods of estimating an animal’s population do not apply very well here.